LachlanDow/Team6-Agile/Sprint 1/README.md

 ### Summary of Conversation:
-the Day 4 Scrum we all agreed that
+the Day 4 Scrum we all agreed that progress wasn't so good the previous day.
+Lachlan and Steven had problems with integrating the GUI.
+Andrew and Nicole

 ---